Harry Potter: Wizards Unite versus Pokemon Go

 Tips to secure your Facebook account: It doesn't take long to make sure your Facebook account is locked down.

-Discuss: Harry Potter: Wizards Unite beats Pokemon Go every way but one
+Discuss: Harry Potter: Wizards Unite bests Pokemon Go every way but one

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.